b3nnyq/b3nnyq/_posts/2020-10-28-CheatsheetPasswords.md

 Started: Wed Oct 28 07:55:47 2020
 Stopped: Wed Oct 28 07:55:49 2020
 ```
-And its cracked, piped to `test.out`
+And its cracked, piped to `test.out`:

 ``` shell